sadia-kd/Password-Manager/README.md

 ### Additional User Stories added for Phase2:
 - As a user, I want to be able to save the accounts I added to my password manager to file
-- As a user, I want to be able to load my accounts saved from file
+- As a user, I want to be able to load my accounts from my password manager saved from file